-89. I was taken to several examples.
+- 89. I was taken to several examples.
 Evidence as to email exchanges between IPS and the recruitment company was referred to but not adduced in evidence.
 In the case of one consultant, RB, the contract between RB and IPS was dated 8 January 2016.
-That was the same date as the first invoice from IPS to the recruitment company, Insta Care Limited.
-The invoice covered services supplied by RB in the period 28 December 2015 to 3 January 2016.
+That was the same date as the first invoice from IPS to the recruitment company, Insta Care Limited. invoice covered services supplied by RB in the period 28 December 2015 to 3 January 2016.
 The evidence included an email dated 8 January 2016 from IPS to Insta Care saying "can you send over new set up details for [RB] please?".
 There was a response on the same date providing banking details for RB.
 Mr MacGregor accepted that this email correspondence may not be complete because IPS's scanning system for recording emails in relation to contractors was not as good as it should have been.
 I am not satisfied that the correspondence for any of the samples is complete.
-It seems likely in the case of RB that there would have been further contact between IPS and Insta Care in relation to RB as a new contractor, and the email exchange in evidence leaves open the real possibility that the details being provided replace details which had previously been provided.

-90. I cannot be satisfied on the evidence before me as to when the first contact took place between the consultants and IPS, in particular whether it pre-dated the contact between IPS and the relevant recruitment companies.
+It seems likely in the case of RB that there would have been further contact between IPS and Insta Care in relation to RB as a new contractor, and the email exchange in evidence leaves open the real possibility that the details being provided replace details which had previously been provided. - 90.
+I cannot be satisfied on the evidence before me as to when the first contact took place between the consultants and IPS, in particular whether it pre-dated the contact between IPS and the relevant recruitment companies.
 Mr MacGregor's evidence was that IPS would often hear from a recruitment company for the first time on the date a payment was due to be made to a consultant.
 I do not know whether that was the position in 2004 when the business started.
 In any event, I am unable to accept Mr MacGregor's evidence in this regard in the absence of supporting documentary evidence.
 The documentary evidence is incomplete, there is no evidence before me from consultants or recruitment companies and there is no documentary evidence to show how or when recruitment companies introduced consultants to IPS.
-Even if there was no contact between consultants and IPS prior to a consultant swould have had about the involvement of IPS.

-91. The documentation for one of the samples included a copy of the contract sent by IPS to the recruitment company.
-IPS accepts that contracts signed by Mr Hall would have been sent out to the recruitment companies but were not retained by IPS. this may be an example of a recruitment company returning a contract, albeit unsigned, but if it is I am satisfied it is an isolated example.

-92. There was no evidence as to how contractors declared their income for tax purposes.
-Either, gross income comprising the sum due from recruitment companies with the 4% payable to IPS treated as an expense or, gross income comprising the sum due from IPS after IPS had deducted a 4% fee.

-93. Documentation for one of the sampled consultants included a copy of a contract between the consultant and the recruitment company.
+Even if there was no contact between consultants and IPS prior to a consultant commencing work, I do not know what discussions the recruitment company and consultants would have had about the involvement of IPS. - 91.
+The documentation for one of the samples included a copy of the contract sent by IPS to the recruitment company.
+IPS accepts that contracts signed by Mr Hall would have been sent out to the recruitment companies but were not retained by IPS.
+[T]his may be an example of a recruitment company returning a contract, albeit unsigned, but if it is I am satisfied it is an isolated example. - 92.
+There was no evidence as to how contractors declared their income for tax purposes.
+Either, gross income comprising the sum due from recruitment companies with the 4% payable to IPS treated as an expense or, gross income comprising the sum due from 1PS after IPS had deducted a 4% fee. - 93.
+Documentation for one of the sampled consultants included a copy of a contract between the consultant and the recruitment company.
 This was the only such contract in evidence.
 The consultant was a nurse called JH and the recruitment company was called Nurses Friend.
-The contract was signed by both parties and dated 4 July 2017.
-There was also another Nurses Friend document signed by JH on 4 July 2017 in which there was an indication that JH would be taxed under PAYE.
+The contract was